ClubNix/Josix/userdoc.md

   - `month` The month of your birthday (1-12)
   - `user` Which user's birthday it is.
 Can only be used by a staff member.
 To add your own birthday you don't need to specifiy this parameter.

+- `remove_birthday` Remove the birthday of given member from the bot's database
+  - `member` The target member.
+You need **moderate_members** permissions to delete another member birthday !

 - `birthdays` Shows all the birthdays registered for the users in this server.
   - `month` Specify this parameter if you want to see the birthdays for a specific month.

 - `user_birthday` See the birthday of a user
   - `user` The user's whose you want to see the birthday

 - (**TASK**) `checkBirthday` A task that runs every 6 hours and that check if there's any birthdays to wish in every server.